KittyGiraudel/site/_posts/2012-01-01-advanced-sass-lists-functions.md

   @return $result;
 }</code></pre>
-<p>Recursivity is implied here; it would make no sense not to join elements from inner lists so you have no power over this: it is recursive.
-Now, my very first draft returned something like this <code>a-b-c-d-e-f-g-h-</code>.
+<p class="note">Note: recursivity is implied here.
+It would make no sense not to join elements from inner lists so you have no power over this: it is recursive.</p>
+<p>Now, my very first draft returned something like this <code>a-b-c-d-e-f-g-h-</code>.
 With an extra hyphen at the end.</p>
-<p>I then added a condition to check whether it is the last element of the list.
+<p>In a foolish attempt to fix this, I added a condition to check whether it is the last element of the list.
 If it is, we don't add the <code>$glue</code>.
-It moved the issue to nested lists; I had: <code>a-b-c-d-ef-g-h</code>.
-Because the check was also made in inner lists, resulting in no glue after the last element of inner lists.</p>
+Unfortunately, it only moved the issue to nested lists.
+Then I had <code>a-b-c-d-ef-g-h</code> because the check was also made in inner lists, resulting in no glue after the last element of inner lists.</p>
 <p>That's why I had to add an extra argument to the function signature to differenciate the upper level from the nested ones.
 It is not very elegant but this is the only option I found.
 If you think of something else, be sure to tell.</p>
 </section>
 <section id="final-words">
 <h2>Final words <a href="#final-words">#</a></h2>
 <p>I guess that's all I got folks!
 If you think of anything that could improve any of those functions, be sure to tell.
-Meanwhile, you can play with <a href="http://codepen.io/HugoGiraudel/pen/loAgq">this pen</a>.</p>
+Meanwhile, you can play with <a href="http://codepen.io/HugoGiraudel/pen/loAgq">this pen</a> or contribute to <a href="https://github.com/HugoGiraudel/Sass-snippets/blob/master/list-functions/_all.scss">this repo</a>.</p>
 </section>